Nampeyo 1 (unsigned)Culture:

 The tips of each curved black parentheses in the base are connected by a thick black line, forming a set of hollow lunettes that are perpendicular to and reflect the the larger red lunette below.
 Parallel to the linear edge of each black lunette is an unpainted strip with a single thin line at its center, a “two-lane highway” that was frequently used by Nampeyo to separate her elements of design.
 Between these two strips of highway is a rectangular area at the center of the base.

 The residual black triangular corners of this rectangular central space are themselves hollowed out at their right angle corners.
 Into this unpainted square is set a greek key with three 45-degree turns, its base a wide black rectangle, the remaining three lines considerably thinner.
 Notice that this thick/thin contrast creates a visual tension, a consistent Nampeyo effect.
-Such internal tension is missing from the work of other potters at Hopi, who would have drawn the greek key with a line of consistent width.
+Such internal tension is missing from the work of other potters at Hopi, who probably would have drawn the greek key with a line of consistent width.

 This same central rectangle was used by Nampeyo on an eagle-tail seedjar housed in the Indian Arts Research Center at the School of American Research in Santa Fe (catalogue# IAF.1207), illustrated in Whitaker and Parker, 2007:79.
 On the SAR jar the central diagonal runs from upper right to lower left, the reverse of the bowl discussed here.
+Also note that a simpler rendition of a rectangle flanked by thick parentheses is found on the exterior of bowl 2012-02 in this collection.

 As described above, the right three feathers in the base emerge from a common unpainted area.
 The top right corner of this area, above the top feather, bulges out to form a stubby thumb.
 Set around this unpainted form is the base of a large sickle-shaped curved form.
-Because it conforms to the unpainted thump, the base of this sickle takes the shape of two points, the top rendition long and thin while the bottom point is relatively short and wide.
-The upper and longer edge of the sickle form is 7.5-inches long and below it are four elements of design.
+Because it conforms to the unpainted thumb, the base of this sickle takes the shape of two points, the top point long and thin while the bottom point is relatively short and wide.
+The upper and longer edge of the sickle form extends 7.5-inches and below it are four elements of design.
 For the first 5 inches this curved shape is painted with a solid dark-brown color.
 The next inch is unpainted except that inset into the near end is a black design consisting of two solid half-spheres (“gumdrops”) with their flat bases facing each other and separated by a thin unpainted space with a line down its middle (a “two lane highway”).
-Writing in the 1890’s and based on Native informants, Alexander Steven interpreted these gumdrops as cloud images (Patterson,19xx:yy).
+Writing in the 1890’s and based on Native informants, Alexander Steven interpreted these gumdrops as cloud images (Patterson,1994:141).
 The design is a favorite of Nampeyo (cf XXX, YYY, ZZZ……) Following the largely unpainted section is a solid black triangular area that bring the sickle to its point.
-The black point then continues 2 inches as a thin line and strung on this line are three solid black balls, the last sprouting three linear hairs.
-Following Alexander Fewkes (XXX:yy) interprets these balled images as “patois” (sp?), or prayer feathers that carry prayers for rain.
+The black point then continues 2 inches as a thin line and strung on this line are three solid black balls, the final ball sprouting three linear hairs.
+Alexander Fewkes (XXX:yy) interprets these balled images as “patois” (sp?), or prayer feathers that carry prayers for rain.

 The design: exterior

 The two monochromatic exterior glyphs on bowl 1993-04 seem simple, but repeat some of the visual tricks seen on the bowls interior.
 The glyphs can be seen as a rectangular core with right angle triangles emerging from each corner.
 The triangles are oriented so that their 90-degree corners are part of the exterior horizontal line of the glyph.
 Their hypotenuses merge near their bases so that at end of the glyph the triangles share a common base.
 Of the four pairs of triangles, in three instances the triangles share a base about o.25-inch wide.
 For one example, the base is twice as wide, 0.5-inch thick.
 The center core of the glyph is not solid black, but incorporates two unpainted isosceles triangles, their points facing each other.
 Thus the glyphs are defined by triangular shapes, four black triangles at the corners and two unpainted triangles at their center.
 Notice, however, that the unpainted space between the end triangles form a reverse-facing triangle that visually reinforces the central unpainted triangles at the center of the glyph.
 Thus the pair of right pointing black right triangles at each end of the glyph is accompanied a pair or left facing unpainted isosceles triangles.
-There is an obvious tension of motion between these sets of triangles that enliven the exterior glyphs.
+There is an obvious tension of motion between these sets of triangles that enliven these glyphs.

 Nampeyo’s six Sikyatki Revival design strategies: